LtdSauce/zmk-config/README.md

 The configuration was initially based on ideas i got from COLEMAK-DH and the Miryoku layout.
 But i heavily modified the symbols layer to my needs.
 Also some custom layers for games and a german umlauts layer are featured.

+## Credits

+This layout is highly influenced by the following projects:

+- [miryoku_zmk](https://github.com/manna-harbour/miryoku_zmk) - this was atcually kind of the start of my layout
+- [neo](https://www.neo-layout.org/) - i disliked how miryoku organized the symbols, so i replaced my symbol layer with layer 3 of the neo layouts
+- [urob](https://github.com/urob/zmk-config) - as my layout worked on the moonlander but i had constant misfires of my homerow mods and also the thumb keys, i applied the "timeless homerow mods" from this project to solve this (🚧 TODO 🚧 This is not done and i plan to not use their macros but try to go vanilla zmk...)

 ## Firmware updates

 The firmware will be updated on every push to the main branch.
 Just click on the batch above, select the latest build and download the firmware artifact.